csnizik/newsnizikdotcom/data/blog/fine-tuning-your-permissions.md

 ### Administrators

 Admins, of course, get godlike permissions.
 Every permission that is available is irrevokably granted to the administrator role, and the OOB `user/1` is given this role.
-Administrator role can be added to users other than `user/1` and they too will have irrevocable omnipotence.
+Administrator role can be added to users other than `user/1` and they too will have irrevocable omnipotence.[^4]

 ## Lesser-known (but powerful) permission controls